foqueiroz/arcdocs.github.io/book/useage/batchjob.md

 * - `-l coproc=`
   - A wrapper line for requesting resources on GPGPU nodes, see [GPGPU page](./gpgpu) for more details.
 Passing a number between 1 and 4 requests a proportion of the resources on GPGPU nodes.
   -
-* - `nvidia-smi -L`
-  - Option that confirms what GPGPU cards you have been allocated.
-  -
 * - `-hold_jid prev_job_id`
   - Hold the job until the previous job (`prev_job_id`) has completed – useful for chaining runs together.
   -